Do Automatic Factuality Metrics Measure Factuality? A Critical Evaluation: What do automatic factuality scores measure?

-Here we examine the sensitivity of automatic factuality metrics to factual corrections and benign modifications.
-We aim to clarify whether metrics are responsive to changes in factual consistency, and/or if they are unduly influenced by superficial adjustments with no bearing on factual consistency.

-For this analysis, we focus on a subset of summaries manually labelled as inconsistent by human annotators.
-For each of these, we have a paired, \emph{minimally edited} version that has been corrected for consistency.
-These inconsistent/corrected summary pairs were released with the {\tt Genaudit} dataset \citep{krishna2024genaudit}.
-Using these, we can measure metric sensitivity to factual consistency (the actual quality of interest).
+We want to determine whether metrics respond specifically to changes in factual consistency or are influenced by superficial edits unrelated to fidelity.
+We focus on a subset of summaries from the {\tt GenAudit} dataset \citep{krishna2024genaudit}, each manually labeled as inconsistent and paired with a minimally edited, corrected version.
+These pairs allow us to directly assess whether metrics are sensitive to the consistency improvements that matter most.

 We are also interested in score variation that owes to superfluous factors.
-To this end, we prompt GPT-4 to create versions of summaries modified to vary in targeted ways that should be independent of factual consistency.
-For this we use several prompts requesting different transformations to summaries: Adding least relevant sentences from the source to extend summaries (added source text); Reducing vocabulary diversity (less diverse); Introducing negation words in a meaning-preserving way (negated); Paraphrasing; Shuffling sentence order (shuffled), and; Simplifying text (simplified) or replacing random words in the summary with a synonym (synonym replacement).
-We provide prompts for summary edits in Appendix \ref{appendix:summary_edits}.
+To this end, we prompt GPT-4 to generate versions of summaries modified in targeted, fact-preserving ways intended to be independent of factual consistency.
+We use several prompts that request benign transformations like paraphrasing, simplification, and rewording.\footnote{Prompts for benign summary edits are provided in Appendix~\ref{appendix:summary_edits}.} While these edits are designed to preserve meaning, using GPT may occasionally introduce factual inconsistencies, though we believe such cases are rare.

 Ideally, automatic factuality metrics should show a positive score change for corrected summaries, reflecting improved factual consistency.
 Conversely, generated summary rewrites---which do not alter factual content---should exhibit minimal score changes.
 Any significant score differences in these rewrites likely indicate that the metric is sensitive to artifacts incidental to factual consistency.